gaschgithub/microrhythm-analysis/README.md

 - `excel_analysis_std.py`
   Statistical analysis of microrhythmic duration data exported to Excel.
 Computes mean values and frequency-weighted standard deviation, and generates scatter plots to visualize duration distributions at the subdivision level.
-The number of subdivisions per beat (3 or 4) is specified explicitly by the user.

 - `excel_analysis.py`
-  Visualization of microrhythmic timing for individual musical excerpts.
-Plots the duration of each subdivision across the 16 analyzed beats of a single song, based on data extracted from the aggregated Excel dataset.
+  Visualization of microrhythmic timing for individual musical excerpts across 16 analyzed beats of a single song.

 - `excel_genre_comparison.py`
   Cross-genre comparison of average sixteenth-note (four-subdivision) durations.
   Generates a three-dimensional visualization used in the thesis conclusion to compare microrhythmic profiles across genres.
-Includes a configuration section allowing the user to select and order 2–5 genres.
-Brazilian funk excerpts with incomplete subdivision data are automatically excluded.

 ---

-## Data (`data/`)

-- `Mediciones_Microrritmos.xlsx`
-  Master dataset containing all microrhythmic measurements extracted from the MIDI corpus.
-Each row corresponds to a measured rhythmic event within a 16-beat excerpt.

-- `corpus.md`
-  List of analyzed musical excerpts, organized by genre.

-- `midi/`
-  Manually encoded MIDI files, organized by genre.
-Each file represents a perceptually grounded rhythmic reduction of a recorded performance.

----

-## Figures (`figures/`)

-This directory contains **curated figures** generated from the analysis scripts.
-These figures correspond to results discussed in the written thesis and are intended for inspection rather than bulk regeneration.

----

-## Technologies
+## Artistic application

-- Python
-- MIDI parsing libraries
-- NumPy
-- Pandas
-- Matplotlib

-All dependencies are listed in `requirements.txt`.
+The analytical results obtained through this project were used as **compositional constraints and design guides** in the creation of an original album.
+Rather than reproducing existing genres, the album explores **stylized rhythmic prototypes** derived from microrhythmic measurements, translating analytical findings back into musical practice.

+This bidirectional flow between **analysis and creation** situates the project within a practice-based research paradigm, where computational tools support artistic inquiry.

 ---